earthstar-project/earthstar-pub/README.md

 * Rename your project, at the top left
 * Click "🕶 Show > In a New Window" to visit your pub

+On Glitch, the sqlite data is stored in a special hidden directory (maybe called `/.data`, I don't remember) which nobody can see or clone from your project.
+Files in that directory persist even when Glitch restarts your app.

+If the pub is running just in memory-storage mode, it will forget all the data when Glitch restarts it (which happens often).

 ## Easy command-line install

 Install